2016 Newcastle Knights season

 The 2016 Newcastle Knights season was the 29th in the club's history.
 Coached by Nathan Brown and co-captained by Trent Hodkinson, Tariq Sims and Jeremy Smith, they competed in the NRL's 2016 Telstra Premiership, finishing the regular season in 16th place (out of 16).
 In the pre-season the Knights competed in the 2016 Auckland Nines tournament, reaching the quarter-finals.
 Mid-way through the 2016 season the team had only one member selected to play in the 2016 State of Origin series.
+Notably, all four Mata'utia brothers, Chanel, Pat, Peter and Sione featured in the NRL team for the Knights throughout the year.